 Professionals in the field typically have “CCC-SLP” listed after their name.
 They have earned a Certificate of Clinical Competence in Speech-Language Pathology.
 Certification requires a:

-In order to maintain these credentials, one must accrue 30 additional hours of continuing education every three years through an ASHA (American Speech-Language-Hearing Association) accredited resource.
+To maintain these credentials, one must accrue 30 additional hours of continuing education every three years through an ASHA (American Speech-Language-Hearing Association) accredited resource.
 SLPs are expected to remain up to date on the latest research and constantly enhance their skill set and techniques in order to provide the highest quality care.

-Speech-language pathologists who work in one of Florida’s Brooks Rehabilitation centers become part of a world class medical team who proudly practice patient-centered care.
+Speech-language pathologists who work in one of Florida’s Brooks Rehabilitation Centers become part of a world-class medical team who proudly practice patient-centered care.
 Together with physicians, nurses, and other qualified professional staff, SLPs assist their patients along the road to optimal and long-lasting recovery.

-If you are a CCC-SLP who would like to work directly with patients in order to have a lasting impact on the lives of those in immediate need, Brooks Rehabilitation is the place for you.
+If you are a CCC-SLP who would like to work directly with patients to have a lasting impact on the lives of those in immediate need, Brooks Rehabilitation is the place for you.

 If you are interested in joining our team, browse our current career opportunities and apply now.